jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Configurable values in `Const` class.

-* Possibly some macro code (i.e., wrappers for generating specific variants), e.g. wrappers for:
+* Possibly some additional high-level helper classes/methods in module "API Extensions" (i.e., wrappers for generating specific variants), e.g. wrappers for:

   * generating specific variants of invoices/bills,
-  * booking invoice-payement transaction,
-  * booking dividend payments from a share.
+  * booking invoice-payment transactions.

 * Possibly taking over other original code from Marcus Wolschon (there are two more packages).